Coulter Red Sox 1968

 Springfield Junior Braves 2008-2012

-The Springfield Braves were a rural Junior AA team that played out of Dugald in the Winnipeg Junior Baseball League.
-During the five years from 2008 through 2012, the Braves made the League final every year.
-They won the League championship in 2008.
-2009, and 2011.
-In 2008 and 2009, they were awarded the Provincial Junior title by virtue of winning their League.
+The Springfield Braves were a rural junior AA team that played out of Dugald in the Winnipeg Junior Baseball League.
+During the five years from 2008 through 2012, the Braves made the league final every year.
+They won the League championship in 2008, 2009, and 2011.
+In 2008 and 2009, they were awarded the Provincial Junior title by virtue of winning their league.
 In 2011, they defeated the Westman Diamond Dogs for the Provincial Crown.

 Carillon Sultans 1996-2003